mwbowers/mwbowers.github.io/reference/datagate/datagate-client/i-connection-handler.md

 ---
 title: IConnectionHandler interface
-description: Defines the methods for handling connections.
+description: "Defines the methods for handling connections. "
+last_modified_at: 2024-06-26T20:26:58Z
 ---

 Defines the methods for handling connections.